javalin/website/pages/docs.md

 Note that `path()` prefixes your paths with `/` (if you don't add it yourself).\\
 This means that `path("api", ...)` and `path("/api", ...)` are equivalent.

-You can import all the HTTP methods with `import static io.javalin.apibuilder.ApiBuilder.*;`.

 ### CrudHandler
 The `CrudHandler` is an interface that can be used within a `routes()` call: